 My name is Hannah Sturtecky and I live and breathe photography, which you might have been able to guess by skimming through my website or following me on Instagram.
-My love of photos has been apparent since my first disposable film camera in childhood that lead me to pursue a degree in photojournalism.
+My love of photos has been apparent since my first disposable film camera when I was a kid that lead me to pursue a degree in photojournalism.

-I earned my Bachelor of Journalism at the University of Missouri-Columbia in May 2016 with an emphasis in photojournalism, minors in mathematics and history and a multicultural studies certificate.
-In December 2017 I completed my Master's in Journalism with an emphasis in visual editing and management, and just finished three years working at the daily news organization the Columbia Missourian.
+I earned my Bachelor of Journalism at the University of Missouri-Columbia in 2016 with an emphasis in photojournalism, minors in mathematics and history and a multicultural studies certificate.
+In 2017 I completed my Master's in Journalism with an emphasis in visual editing and management.
+During that time, I worked at the daily news organization the Columbia Missourian as Assistant Director of Photography.

 For my Master's project, I designed, edited and published the 68th Missouri Photo Workshop, which took place in Cuba, Mo. in 2016.
 It involved constructing narratives for 46 photographers' documentary stories and laying them out in a publishable book while conducting research on the significance of photo editors in the workplace (AKA why I deserve a job).

 When I don't have a camera glued to my face, I spend time exploring my new home of Houston, Texas, which often involves trying new breweries but also expanding my collection of Netflix conquests.

-I've recently begun working full-time at NASA Johnson Space Center as a video archivist for International Space Station Mission Video.
+I am now working full-time at NASA Johnson Space Center as a Digital Imagery Specialist.
 I hope that this will open doors for me to continue pursuing my passion in photography and multimedia.